BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 # Upgrade notes: 5.0 → 5.1.2

+> **Beta 2 notice:** The `beta` branch contains the pre-release 5.1.3 Beta 2
+> validation build.
+Select it explicitly with `update beta -up`; existing
+> 5.1.x configuration is preserved, and no separate 5.1.x migration reboot is
+> required for this beta.

 Use the normal installer/self-update path on the existing central Proxmox cluster installation.
 Ultimate Updater is installed once per cluster; do not install a second administrative instance on every node.